adlnet/xAPI-Spec/xAPI.md

 handled via RESTful HTTP methods.
 The Statement API can be used by itself to track learning records.

+There are certain conditions under which an LRS has to reject statements and other conditions which the LRS has to ignore when deciding whether or not to accept a statement.
+None of this contradicts the idea that the LRS is also able to reject statements for reasons not outlined in this specification.
+For example, the LRS might assign permissions to a particular set of credentials such that those credentials can only issues statements relating to a particular agent.
+It could then reject any statements using those credentials not relaing to that agent.
+The permissions that can be assigned by an LRS are out of scope of this specification.

 __Note:__ In all of the example endpoints given in the specification, "http://example.com/xAPI/" is the example base endpoint of the LRS.
 All other IRI syntax after this represents the particular endpoint used.